 When your young child whimpers at the mention of the word "shot," you probably have mixed feelings.
 You want your son to be protected by their vaccinations; you just wish that the procedure was pain-free.

 "Vaccines protect the health and well-being of children, but children don't understand that," says Deborah Wexler, MD, executive director of the Immunization Action Coalition, a national organization based in St. Paul, Minn.
 "It can be really hard for them to come in for their shots."

 Fortunately, you can have an active role in changing your child's attitude.
-What a parent says and does before, during, and after the doctor's appointment can help to calm a child, reduce her fears, and ensure that she develops a healthy attitude toward seeing the pediatrician.
+What a parent says and does before, during, and after the doctor's appointment can help to calm a child, reduce their fears, and ensure that they develop a healthy attitude toward seeing the pediatrician.

 If you struggle with what to say or have trouble putting on a brave face, read on for expert advice.

 The American Academy of Pediatrics' immunization schedule recommends that children get the bulk of their vaccines before age 2.

 "Don't delay those infant vaccines until they're over 1," Wexler says.
 "The older they are, the harder they are to vaccinate, because they remember the last appointment."

 Your attitude and appearance is more important than you may realize, because young children take cues from their parents.
 If you grimace or tense up, your child may become anxious, too.

 "Parental behavior during vaccinations has been shown repeatedly to be a key factor in determining the amount of pain and anxiety a child will experience," says pediatric needle pain researcher Lindsay Uman, PhD, a clinical psychologist at IWK Health Centre in Canada's Halifax, Nova Scotia.